 Click on the play button below to listen to an early SCATNet.
 Net Control was performed every weekday by Vern (W5CSY).

-A New Net Honoring "Dee" Diedrich, KC5JBO (SK) - We have a new net honoring our longtime friend Landis "Dee" Diedrich aka "The Voice of Amateur Radio in Albuquerque".
+A Net Honoring "Dee" Diedrich, KC5JBO (SK) - We now have a net honoring our longtime friend Landis "Dee" Diedrich aka "The Voice of Amateur Radio in Albuquerque".
 The JBO.40Net is held each Tuesday from 6:30 to about 7:30 PM on 146.40 MHz Simplex (yes, simplex so there is no offset, no tone).
 Come join the fun.
 You may need an external antenna in some areas to check in.
 For more info go to the website of our very own Mark Goodrum at www.w5mhg.com .